Frederick Bickell Guthrie

 Frederick Bickell Guthrie (10 December 1861 – 7 February 1927) was an Australian agricultural chemist and a president of the Royal Society of New South Wales.

 Early life

-Guthrie was born in Mauritius, the son of Frederick Guthrie, F.R.S. and Agnes Guthrie, née Bickell.
+Guthrie was born in Mauritius, to Frederick Guthrie, F.R.S. and Agnes Guthrie, née Bickell.
 Guthrie was educated at University College, London, and at the University of Marburg under Professor Zincke.
 He was assistant to the professor of chemistry at Queen's College, Cork, from 1882, and in 1888 became demonstrator in chemistry at the Royal College of Science, London under Sir Thomas Thorpe.